andydobrucki/handbook/catalyst_agreement.md

 **Maintain a Prioritised Network Issues and Initiatives List**

 This content must be accessible to everyone and kept up to date.
-Catalysts are expected to facilitate a range of inputs from the wider network to add issues, influence prioritisation, and shape the direction of the network.
+Catalysts are expected to facilitate a range of inputs from the wider network to add issues, influence prioritisation, and shape the direction of the network. *Note: this is currently implemented through [the Improvements Board](/guides/improvements.html).*

 ###Processes

 **Appointment**

-* Three Enspiral Members, acting as Catalyst Stewards, can contact and appoint a new Catalyst of their choice.
+* Three Enspiral Members can contact and appoint a new Catalyst of their choice.
 * People who want to become Catalysts can gain support from three Enspiral Members to support their appointment.
-* Catalysts Stewards are expected to consult widely in the network before appointing a Catalyst to gather feedback.
+* The supporting Members are expected to consider [the Diversity Agreement](/diversity_agreement.html), and consult widely in the network before appointing a Catalyst.
-* Catalyst Stewards must consider the Diversity Agreement when making appointments.
-* New Catalyst appointments are announced in Enspiral News.

-**Constraints**

-* An Enspiral Member may only Steward one Catalyst at a time.
 * Catalysts must be Members or Contributors.
-* Catalyst Stewards must ensure that the prospective Catalyst is eligible (can make required commitment and has sufficient funding) and capable (has the skills and leadership capacity).

 **Support**

 * Catalysts are expected to provide robust peer support to other Catalysts.
-* The 3 nominating Catalyst Stewards must provide support and accountability role for the Catalyst for the duration of their term.
-* There must be three active Stewards for each Catalyst at all times or the Catalyst is removed unless another Steward can be found.
 * Catalysts are invited to consult with previous Catalysts, the Enspiral Members, the Board of Directors, outside experts, and the wider network as needed.
-* If anyone has an issue with a Catalyst that cannot be resolved directly, the Stewards are the contact point.

 **Resourcing**

-Catalysts Stewards are expected to ensure that Catalysts they wish to appoint have sufficient resourcing in place to successfully fulfil their commitment.

 Funding may come from a range of sources, such as:
 * Secondment from an Enspiral Venture.